Chrs987/HomeAssistant/Threat Modeling.md

 ### Tampering
 Home Assistant gives the user the ability to have mechanisms in place to help mitigate Tampering of the system.
 Following the [securing documentation](https://www.home-assistant.io/docs/configuration/securing/) provides the user with a secure platform of Home Assistant.
 The two main forms of tampering that Home Assistnat is prone to are Physical and Digital.
 Physical Tampering should be mitigated by the user.
-Digital Tampering to the system is mitigated by only having accounts with root access able to edit config files on the system.
-Some risk that does apply to the applicaiton are from community add-ons.
-The community add-ons that are advertised have been community vetted [Community Add-Ons ](https://community.home-assistant.io/tags/hassio-repository).
+Digital tampering is mitigated by only giving accounts with root access the ability to edit config files on the system.
+Some risks that apply to the application are from [community add-ons](https://community.home-assistant.io/tags/hassio-repository).
+Add-ons that are advertised have been vetted by the community.

 ### Repudiation